 7215 Cameron Rd

 Your Personal Health Information and Electronic Health Record

-Each time you visit a hospital, medical clinic, physician, dentist, mental health therapist, pharmacy, or other healthcare provider, a record of your visit is made.
+Each time you visit a hospital, medical clinic, physician, dentist, mental health therapist, pharmacy, substance use disorder counselor, or other provider, a record of your visit is made.
 Typically, this record contains your symptoms, examinations and test results, diagnoses, and details on current or future care or treatment.
 This information, often referred to as your healthcare or medical record, serves as:

 - Basis for planning your care and treatment

 - Means of communication among the many health professionals who contribute to your care

 - Legal document describing the care you received